-Deval Patrick hopes, to defy that tradition next year.
-He is boning up on issues of importance to benign neglect.
+Deval Patrick hopes to defy that tradition next year.
+He is boning up on issues of importance to to the second second state with the bole of two area to analy on to belo make that happen.

-In an interview in .his sparsely furnished office at his Charlestown campaign headquarters, Patrick talked about the importance of spending more money to improve the region's roads and rails.
-He accused Gov. Mitt Romney of paying lip service to the area's problems, but treating them with
+In an interview in his sparsely furnished office at his Charlestown campaign headquarters, Patrick talked about the importance of spending more money to improve the region's roads and rails.
+He accused Goy.
+Mitt Romney of paying lip service to the area's problems, but treating them with RPROMISE NOT KEPT!